-At April 30, 2009, the issuer had issued two series of notes and bonds: the 2002 Series A variable funding note with a total capacity of \$300 million and three classes of 2006 Series A bonds with an aggregate amount outstanding of \$150 million, of which \$6.0 million was required to be placed in a restricted cash account for the benefit of the bondholders.
+At July 31, 2009, the issuer had issued two series of notes and bonds: the 2002 Series A variable funding note with a total capacity of \$300 million and three classes of 2006 Series A bonds with an aggregate amount outstanding of \$150 million, of which \$6.0 million was required to be placed in a restricted cash account for the benefit of the bondholders.
 The 2002 Series A variable funding note is composed of a \$100 million 364-day tranche, and a \$200 million tranche that is annually renewable, at our option until September 2012.
-The \$100 million 364-day tranche matures in August 2009, and we have received initial indications that at least a portion of the commitment will not be renewed.
-If that is the case, any borrowings outstanding in excess of any portion of the commitment that is renewed, if any, would be required to be paid down using the proceeds from collections on the receivable portfolio.
-Our current plan is to reduce the balance outstanding under this commitment before the maturity date.
+The \$100 million 364-day tranche matured in August 2009, and was not renewed.
+There were no borrowings outstanding under the commitment at the time it expired.
 If the net portfolio yield, as defined by agreements, falls below 5.0%, then the issuer may be required to fund additions to the cash reserves in the restricted cash accounts.
-The net portfolio yield was 8.7% at April 30, 2009.
+The net portfolio yield was 7.1% at July 31, 2009.
 Private institutional investors, primarily insurance companies, purchased the 2006 Series A bonds at a weighted fixed rate of 5.75%.
 The 2006 Series A bonds begin a 20-month amortization of the principal balance in September 2010, with interest-only payments required monthly until that time.
-The weighted average interest on the variable funding note during the month of April 2009 was 3.3%.
-On April 28, 2009, one of the banks supporting the commercial paper that funds the variable funding note was downgraded from a rating of P1-A1 to P2-A2.
-As a result, we expect the QSPE's borrowing costs to increase until such time, if ever, that the bank's previous rating is reinstated.
-At this time we do not expect the downgrade to impact the bank's ability to meet its funding obligations to the QSPE and in
+The weighted average interest on the variable funding note during the month of July 2009 was 3.8%.
+On April 28, 2009, one of the banks supporting the commercial paper that funds the variable funding note was downgraded by one of the nationally recognized rating agencies.
+As a result, we have seen the QSPE's borrowing costs increase and expect the increase are currently experiencing an increase in the weighted average interest rate on the variable funding note between 50 and 65 basis points as a result of the downgrade.

 We continue to service the sold accounts for the QSPE, and we receive a monthly servicing fee, so long as we act as servicer, in an amount equal to .25% multiplied by the average aggregate principal amount of receivables serviced, including the amount of average aggregate defaulted receivables.
-The issuer records revenues equal to the interest charged to the customer on the receivables losses, the cost of funds, the program administration fees paid in connection with either the 2002 Series A or 2006 Series A bond holders, the servicing fee and additional earnings to the extent they are available.
+The issuer records revenues equal to the interest charged to the customer on the receivables less losses, the cost of funds, the program administration fees paid in connection with either the 2002 Series A or 2006 Series A bond holders, the servicing fee and additional earnings to the extent they are available.

-Currently the 2002 Series A variable funding note permits the issuer to borrow funds up to \$300 million to purchase receivables from us or make principal payments on other bonds, thereby functioning as a "basket" to accumulate receivables.
+Currently the 2002 Series A variable funding note permits the issuer to borrow funds up to \$200 million to purchase receivables from us or make principal payments on other bonds, thereby functioning as a "basket" to accumulate receivables.
 As issuer borrowings under the 2002 Series A variable funding note approach the total commitment, the issuer is required to request an increase in the 2002 Series A amount or issue a new series of bonds and use the proceeds to pay down the then outstanding balance of the 2002 Series A variable funding note, so that the basket will once again become available to accumulate new receivables or meet other obligations required under the transaction documents.
 Given the current state of the securitization market, the QSPE has been unable to issue medium-term notes or increase the availability under the variable funding note program.
-As of April 30, 2009, borrowings under the 2002 Series A variable funding note were \$246.0 million.
+As of July 31, 2009, borrowings under the 2002 Series A variable funding note were \$210.0 million and currently total \$200.0 million as of August 27, 2009.